hbagh/Air-Temperature-Downscaling/README.md

 ## Machine Learning Models

 The `Machine Learning Models` folder includes the code for training and testing various machine learning algorithms for estimating temperatures.
-The code prepares the training and test datasets and implements algorithms such as xgboost, extra trees, lightgbm, random forest, and svr.
-These models utilize morphological and meteorological data, to predict temperature values.
+The code prepares the training and test datasets and implements algorithms such as XGBoost, Extra Trees, LightGBM, Random Forest, and SVR.
+These models utilize morphological and meteorological data to predict temperature values.

 Please refer to the accompanying research paper for more detailed information regarding the methodology, experimental setup, and results.